 Better still, over 200 games for the Xbox 360 have been made backwards compatible for the One, meaning the likes of Halo: Reach, Borderlands and Fable III are all free to replay.
 That’s whether you’ve held onto your discs for them or bought them digitally through the Xbox Store.
 It’s an immensely popular feature and with good reason: Sony’s PlayStation 4 again doesn't offer anything of the sort.

-Granted if you really want to play your old Xbox 360 favourites then you could always just dig out that console from the attic, assuming it never succumbed to the red ring of death.
+Granted if you really want to play your old Xbox 360 favourites then you could always just dig out that console from the attic.
 It’s not half as convenient as redownloading Mirror’s Edge and hopping straight back into Glass City though.
 Upscaling a 720p game into 4K has the tendency to make it look mighty dated, but you'd expect as much.

 Xbox One S dashboard: summertime, feeling fine

-Updated as of this weekend, the Xbox One dashboard is a much cleaner affair to get to grips with.
-Now running with Windows 10 at its core, the summer update gives you easier access to your games via the top right-hand side of the homescreen and has rejigged the Xbox Store so that games, movies and apps sit together in harmony instead of their former cluttered bedlam.
+Compared to its original incarnation, the Xbox One dashboard is a much cleaner affair to get to grips with.
+Now running with Windows 10 at its core, the operating system’s Summer Update gives you easier access to your games via the top right-hand side of the homescreen and has rejigged the Xbox Store so that games, movies and apps sit together in harmony instead of their former cluttered bedlam.

-That said, getting your 4K TV to play nice with the One S can be a hassle at first.
+Getting your 4K TV to play nice with the One S can also be a hassle at first.
 Upon installing the summer update you’ll be asked whether you want the Xbox to output 4K.
 Agreeing to this doesn’t necessarily mean you’ll be automatically treated to HDR as well though.
 In our experience, you’ll need to fiddle with your TV’s settings to be greeted with a list of green ticks in the ‘4K details’ troubleshooting menu.

 Microsoft Xbox One S Verdict

 If the Xbox One S is meant to atone for the original One’s botched launch, it’s job done.
-This is a great 4K Blu-ray player, and it does a fab job of upscaling your favourite games into Ultra High Definition.
+This is a great 4K Blu-ray player, looks sensational with HDR enabled and does a fab job of upscaling your favourite games into Ultra High Definition.
 Perhaps most importantly, the One S is extremely well priced at £250 for its 500GB incarnation.
 That makes it the cheapest 4K console you can buy.